TRAVEL GUIDES

 €€€

-Comedor Verdor offers an extraordinary experience.
+Comedor Verdor offers a very unique experience.
 It’s difficult to get a table and no requests beyond the menu are allowed.
 Yet, it's in our top 3 ever!
-With just a few simple dishes: salad, tuna, burger, or pasta, you can experience so many flavours.
-Share everything!
-(Hidden in bamboo, and cash-only)
+It’s owned by 2 women who keep it simple with just a few dishes: salad, tuna, burger, or pasta, you can experience so many flavours.
+The only drawback: the wine list could be better.
+Tip: order everything and share.
+(Tucked away in bamboo, and cash-only.)

 Pals, Costa Brava